guidoschmidt17/zio-pgcopy/README.md

 `zio-pgcopy` is highly inspired by the excellent libraries `skunk` and `clj-pgcopy` (hope it's ok to borrow the name).
 Both use the PostgreSQL wire protocol 3.
 The former supports text encoding only and does not implement the copy in/out commands.
 But it is extremly versatile.
 The latter only implements the copy-in command based on the binary codec (and is written in Clojure).
 Hence, we decided to build our own library (and base it on Scala 3, ZIO 2, Netty and binary codecs).

 The binary encoding/decoding for most datatypes is very straightforward and for some a little quirky (eg. numeric).
 But it is almost always superior to the text codec in terms of network payload and cpu processing.
-For more details see the section below.
+For more details see the sections below.

 With `zio-pgcopy` we managed to increase the throughput from 10000-100000 rows/sec to 1-5 million rows/sec depending on table width and column complexity.
 &nbsp;